jet/equinox/DOCUMENTATION.md

 - [DynamoDB Transactions: Use Cases and Examples](https://www.alexdebrie.com/posts/dynamodb-transactions/) by Alex DeBrie provides a thorough review of the `TransactWriteItems` facility (TL;DR: it's far more general than the stream level atomic transactions afforded by CosmosDB's Stored Procedures)
+- while it doesn't provide deeper insight into the API from a usage perspective, [Distributed Transactions at Scale in Amazon DynamoDB](https://www.infoq.com/articles/amazon-dynamodb-transactions) is a great deep dive into how the facility is implemented.

 ### Differences in read and resync paths